Hoofing in Haverhill

 The Elmore City school board voted 3 to 2 in favor of allowing the prom, and it went off without a hitch – no pillaging and no spike in teen pregnancy.
 The strict religious prohibitions against dancing were simply no match for the power of the 1980s, the decade that taught us that kids are going to dance.

-and slanty is the title font which leadeth to the busting of moves.
+Narrow is the way which leadeth unto life, and slanty is the title font which leadeth to the busting of moves. |

 Since then, attitudes about dancing have continued to evolve.
 We’ve stepped up, stomped the yard, gotten served, and still have plenty of room to evolve as a society.
 And as individuals.